Updated: 6/29/18 | June 29th, 2018

 A few years ago, I wrote a post about travel credit card.
 So I picked American since it partnered with JAL, and I could use its credit card to get bonus miles and miles from my day-to-day spending.

-Now, three years after my first post, I believe that unless you are a super flier, you shouldn’t stick to one airline or airline alliance.
+Now, close to ten years after that first post, I believe that unless you are a super flier, you shouldn’t stick to one airline or airline alliance.
 Using credit cards and special offers will get you all the extra points and miles you need to get free flights on any alliance.
 There’s no need to be loyal.
 The only thing gained by being loyal to one airline is elite status and the amazing perks that come with it.

-And therein lies the problem.
-If you spread out your flights among a large number of different carriers, you dilute your mileage balance.
-It will take you ages to earn enough miles to redeem for a free flight, and you definitely won’t fly enough on one airline to gain elite status.
-It takes 20,000 miles on most airlines to get the lowest elite status.
-Most people don’t fly that much per year.
+(But if you spread out your flights among too many different carriers, you’ll dilute your mileage balance.
+It will take you ages to earn enough miles to redeem them for a free flight, and you definitely won’t fly enough on one airline to gain elite status — it takes 25,000 miles on most airlines to get the lowest elite status, and nowadays, they require a certain level of spend with the airline or on their credit card too.
+Most people don’t fly or spend that much per year.)

-Elite status is all I care about.
+That said, elite status is all I care about.
 I want the extra perks — the free baggage, airport lounges, priority boarding, and free upgrades.
-I will pay more for a ticket and be loyal, because, in the end, the perks make the higher price worth it.
+I will pay more for a ticket and be loyal, because, in the end, the perks make the higher price worth it — for me.

-But for the casual flier?
-I don’t believe loyalty is worth it.
+For the casual flier, I don’t believe loyalty is worth it.

-But when you’re a casual traveler, it doesn’t make sense, because you pay more without seeing the added benefit of “status.”
-There are so many ways to get free miles these days that if you’re just a casual, few-times-per-year flier, you’re better off using those methods to get free business or first-class tickets, which give you all the elite perks for that one flight anyways.
+There are so many ways to get free miles these days that if you’re just a casual, few-times-per-year flier, you’re better off using those methods to get free business or first-class tickets, which give you all the elite perks for that one flight anyway.

 I do think everyone should sign up for frequent flier programs.
 That way, when you use a company, you’re accumulating rewards.
 Never miss a chance to get rewards!
 I’m a member of every airline and hotel loyalty program for this reason.